CEN3031-Spring23/cen3031-spring23-semester-project-group-7/README.md

 ---

 ## **How to install:**
+1. Clone the repository on you local computer
-1. Download necessary files and directory
+2. Locate necessary files and directory
-    - All Java files in the repository are needed except tester files (these files end in Tests.java)
+    - All Java files in the repository are needed except tester files (these files are in the "tests" directory)
     - The directory named "imgs"
-2. Once all necessary files and "imgs" directory are downloaded, place them in your "src" directory in your local Java project
+3. Once all necessary files and "imgs" directory are located, place them in your "src" directory in your local Java project
-3. You're done with the installation
+4. You're done with the installation

 ---